 AF-2 Flood Events Resulting in Modeled Flood Losses

-Flood modeled loss costs and probable maximum loss levels shall reflect insured flood related damages from both coastal and inland flood events impacting Florida.
+Modeled flood loss costs and flood probable maximum loss levels shall reflect insured flood related damages from both coastal and inland flood events impacting Florida.

-The modeling organization shall have a documented procedure for addressing double counting or under counting of flood losses from any source.
+The modeling organization shall have a documented procedure for distinguishing flood-related losses from other peril losses.

 Purpose: Flood loss costs and flood probable maximum loss levels should reflect the flood losses insurers pay as a result of a flood event (coastal and inland flooding).
 Note: the flood event may originate outside of Florida and may involve multiple circumstances or a confluence of events (e.g., meteorological events and hydrological and hydraulic events) that contribute to flooding in Florida.
 Coastal flooding includes storm tide, and inland flooding includes riverine, lacustrine, and surface water flooding.

 Flood loss costs and flood probable maximum loss levels should only include insured flood-related losses and time element flood losses in Florida resulting from an event modeled as a flood event (as described above) consistent with s.
 627.715, F.S., and consistent with the different flood policies, contracts, and endorsements.
-The event should include all such insured flood-related damage due to a flood event causing loss in Florida and should not be over-estimated or under-estimated.
+The event should include all such insured flood-related damage due to a flood event causing flood loss in Florida.

 Relevant Forms: GF-6, Actuarial Flood Standards Expert Certification